ElektraInitiative/libelektra/doc/CODING.md

    `ELEKTRA_ASSERT (condition, "formatted text to be printed when assert fails", ...)`

+   Note: Do not use assert for user-APIs, always handle arguments of user-APIs like untrusted input.

 3. If the "comment" might be useful to be printed during execution, use logging:

    `#include <kdblogger.h>`